GongZheng-Justin/Channel3d/src/SrcNote.md

 # ThirdParty part
-1. The 'decomp2d' in directory './ThirdParty/' was copied from the open source code [Incompact3d-3.0](https://github.com/xcompact3d/Incompact3d),downloaded in Feb 2020.
+1. The 'decomp2d' in directory './ThirdParty/' was copied from the open source code [Incompact3d-3.0](https://github.com/xcompact3d/Incompact3d), downloaded in Feb 2020.
 Some necessary modifications were done:
 * The 'fft-*' parts are deleted.
 * The files 'mem_merge.f90' and 'mem_split.f90' are deleted.